conquerant-project/conquerant/README.md

   - can run on a custom `ExecutorService` using `with-async-executor`

 - **`await`**
+  - pauses the lightweight thread till the given promise is complete
   - can only be used in `async` `let` bindings
     - normal `let` block anywhere inside an `async` block
     - every `let` block with a call to `await` returns a `CompletableFuture`